-3.2.3.8 Re-engagement Process
+h) Progression Support Process

 To support you in your learning journey, we need to ensure you are actively working towards completing your studies and progressing through your course.

 If you do fall behind or become disengaged in your studies, your trainer will be in touch to try and get you back on track.
-If you continue to fall behind, this may be escalated to a Regional Manager who will be in touch and may begin sending letters regarding your course progression.
+If you continue to fall behind, this may be escalated to a Training Manager or Learner Experience Lead who will make contact with you and your employer (if you are workplace learner) to collaborate and put supports and strategies in place to get you back on track with your studies.
+They may also send letters regarding your course progression.
 These letters contain a new due date for you to submit work by; if these dates aren’t met your enrolment may be cancelled.
 If dates are met you can continue with your studies, but if you fall behind again the same procedure will occur.

 Please inform us if your contact details (email address and phone number) have changed to ensure that we can reach out to you regarding your course progress.
 By failing to do so, you may miss an important communication regarding your enrolment and your new due dates.
 It is advisable to regularly check your junk/spam folder to make sure you have not missed an email from us.

-Please note - As a learner, you can only go through the re-engagement process three times within your course enrolment; after three times your enrolment will be cancelled in line with the EN3 Withdrawal and Cancellation Policy
+Please note - As a learner, you can only go through the Progression support process three times within your course enrolment; after three times your enrolment will be cancelled in line with the EN3 Withdrawal and Cancellation Policy

-3.2.4 Course Credit/Credit Transfer/Recognition of Prior Learning (RPL)
+Course Credit/Credit Transfer/Recognition of Prior Learning (RPL)